guettli/programming-guidelines/README.md

 Server: Please prove to me that you're Bob.
 You can use method foo, bar, blu for authentication
 Client: I choose method "blu"
 Server: Ok, then please tell send the magic blu token
-Client: Here it is xyuasdusd8..
+Client: Here it is xyuasdusd8...
 I hope you like it.
 Server: Fine, I accept this.
 Now I trust you.
 Now I know you are Bob
 Client: Please show me the first message
 Server: here it is:
-Server: ....
+Server:...
 Client: looks like spam.
 Please delete this message
 Server: Now I know that you want to delete this message.
 Server: But won't delete it now.
 Please send me EXPUNGE to execute the delete.